A Farewell to Arms

 A Farewell to Arms is a novel by American writer Ernest Hemingway, set during the Italian campaign of World War I. First published in 1929, it is a first-person account of an American, Frederic Henry, serving as a lieutenant (tenente) in the ambulance corps of the Italian Army.
-The novel describes a love affair between the expatriate from America and an English nurse, Catherine Barkley.
+The novel describes a love affair between the American expatriate and an English nurse, Catherine Barkley.

 Its publication ensured Hemingway's place as a modern American writer of considerable stature.
 The book became his first best-seller and has been called "the premier American war novel from [...]
 World War I".
 The title might be taken from a 16th-century poem of the same name by the English dramatist George Peele.

 The novel has been adapted a number of times: initially for the stage in 1930; as a film in 1932, and again in 1957; and as a three-part television miniseries in 1966.
 The film In Love and War, made in 1996, depicts Hemingway's life in Italy as an ambulance driver in events prior to his writing of A Farewell to Arms.

+Since 2025, A Farewell to Arms has been in the public domain.